fredgibbs/fredgibbs.github.io/courses/digital-history/index.md

 60-66 | D
 59- | F

+### Absences Policy
+Up to three unexcused absences are allowed without any grade penalty.
+However, after that, you lose two points for every absence---so that roughly every two missed classes lowers your grade one notch (B+ to B, for instance).
+If you reach ten absences, I will drop you from the course.
+Family or medical emergencies are excused absences, provided that you get in touch with me ASAP about them.

 ### Please Ask for Help
 I heartily encouraged you to speak with me at any time about how I think you're doing in the class and how it can be improved (if at all).
 If life gets overwhelming during the course, it can be tempting to drift away from an elective course like this.
 Rather than disappear, please come talk with me about how we can accommodate your circumstances and thus avoid digging a huge hole from which it becomes increasingly difficult to escape.

-## Books
+## Readings
-The following books are required for the course, but they are not available at UNM bookstore.
-They are widely available online in whatever condition you desire.

-- Keith Jenkins, _Rethinking History_ 3rd. ed.
-ISBN: 978-0415304436 [amazon](https://www.amazon.com/Rethinking-History-Routledge-Classics-96/dp/0415304431/ref=sr_1_1?ie=UTF8&qid=1483304717).
-- Ellen Lupton, _Thinking with Type_ 2nd. ed.
-ISBN: 978-1568989693 [amazon](https://www.amazon.com/Thinking-Type-2nd-revised-expanded/dp/1568989695).

-Note that there is a [Thinking with Type website](http://thinkingwithtype.com), but it DOES NOT substitute for the book itself, which has a tremendous amount of essential content that the website does not (not surprisingly).
-Browse the website if you'd like (it's nicely done), but READ THE BOOK.

-You will also need to subscribe to the course Zotero library to access assigned articles.
+There are NO REQUIRED BOOKS for this course.
+But you will need to subscribe to the course Zotero library to access assigned articles.
 This will be discussed in class, but for reference, please see the [instructions for connecting](http://fredgibbs.net/courses/etc/zotero.html).
-The URL for the group library is [https://www.zotero.org/groups/1647219/digital-futures-unm/items](https://www.zotero.org/groups/1647219/digital-futures-unm/items).
+The URL for the group library is [https://www.zotero.org/groups/1647219/digital-history-unm/items](https://www.zotero.org/groups/1647219/digital-history-unm/items).

-## UNM Resources
+## Writing Help
 [CAPS Tutoring Services](http://caps.unm.edu/programs/online-tutoring/) is a free-of-charge educational assistance program available to UNM students enrolled in classes.
 Online services include the Online Writing Lab, Chatting with or asking a question of a Tutor.

 ## Students with Disabilities
 The American with Disabilities Act (ADA) is a federal anti-discrimination statute that provides comprehensive civil rights protection for persons with disabilities.
 Among other things, this legislation requires that all students with disabilities be guaranteed a learning environment that provides for reasonable accommodations of their disabilities.
 If you have a disability requiring accommodation, please contact me immediately to make arrangements as well as Accessibility Services Office in 2021 Mesa Vista Hall at 277-3506 or http://as2.unm.edu/index.html.
 Information about your disability is confidential.

 ## Academic Misconduct
 You should be familiar with [UNM’s Policy on Academic Dishonesty and the Student Code of Conduct](http://pathfinder.unm.edu/policies.htm#studentcode) which outline academic misconduct defined as plagiarism, cheating, fabrication, or facilitating any such act.

+##Citizenship and/or Immigration Status
+All students are welcome in this class regardless of citizenship, residency, or immigration status.
+I will respect your privacy if you choose to disclose your status.
+As for all students in the class, family emergency-related absences are normally excused with reasonable notice to the professor, as noted in the attendance guidelines above.
+UNM as an institution has made a core commitment to the success of all our students, including members of our undocumented community.
+The Administration’s welcome is found on our website: http://undocumented.unm.edu/.